DAM Festival Pristina: Second Festival (2007)

-Later on this year, a memorial concert honoring the figure of Luciano Pavarotti, one of the world's best operic tenors, was organized by the Music Art Center DAM.
+Later on this year, a memorial concert honoring the figure of Luciano Pavarotti, one of the world's best operatic tenors, was organized by the Music Art Center DAM.
 This was the only event held in Kosovo honoring Pavarotti, parted from life in September 2007.

 Third Festival (2008)

 The third edition of the International Festival of Young Musicians-DAM Festival, was the first cultural festival to have been held in the independent Republic of Kosovo.
 It started its journey on 24 March 2008, and it offered to the audience seven shows during the seven days of the festival.